 The newest used bookstore in Charlotte is That’s Novel Books, which has taken up residence within the Camp North End location of hygge, a coworking space, at 330 Camp Road.
 The bookstore is co-owned by hygge owner Garrett Tichy and hygge director of marketing Alyssa Pressler.

 The owners’ goal is to create a gathering space for writing, literacy, creativity and art.
-From the crowd at the Grand Opening on February 28th, it seems that the idea is a popular one.

 We’ll check back soon, but That’s Novel Books clearly benefits from enthusiastic founders and by its location in the creative hub that Camp North End is quickly becoming.